simonpl/unrealircd_whitelist_editor/README.md

 Note: The tool was tested with PHP 5.3.3 and Unreal IRCd 3.2.10.
 Other setups may cause problems or not work at all.

+1. Set up your Unreal IRCd.
+You can get the sources for this via http://www.unrealircd.com/

-1. Copy the files `index.php` and `configuration.php.dist` to a directory that can be accessed by your webserver.
+2. Copy the files `index.php` and `configuration.php.dist` to a directory that can be accessed by your webserver.
 You may want to use HTTP Authentification to protect the directory from unwanted access.

-2. Create an empty file `whitelist.conf` or copy the one that was delivered to a directory, that can be accessed both by your webserver and your IRCd.
+3. Create an empty file `whitelist.conf` or copy the one that was delivered to a directory, that can be accessed both by your webserver and your IRCd.

-3. Adjust your `unrealircd.conf`
+4. Adjust your `unrealircd.conf`

     3.1     Deny all the channels: